sink-archive/ginq/README.md

 ### `Where[T](check func(T) bool, slice []T) []T`
 This passes every item in the list to `check`, and return a list in which only includes values where `check` was true.

+### TODO: document orderby, reverse, and all aggregation methods